 In 878 Alfred the Great defeated the Danes and they divided England between them.
 The Danes took the area east of Watling Street.
 Alfred’s successors took over this area but Danish laws and customs still held sway there hence its name.

-In the Middle Ages the king and his nobles gave much of their land to tenants or sub-tenants.
-Land they kept for themselves was called Demesne.
+In the Middle Ages, the king and his nobles gave much of their land to tenants or sub-tenants.
+The land they kept for themselves was called Demesne.

 DOBUNIThey were a Celtic tribe who lived in Gloucestershire and Somerset.